GuidanceMantras/GuidanceMantras/README.md

 - Master of computer application(MCA)

 ### Effective Use of Government schemes and Services
-- One should know how to use government schemes such as loans, reservation, subsidy
+- One should know how to use government schemes such as loans, reservation, subsidy, scholarships
 - Reservation of SC/ST,  OBC, EWS(Economic Weaker Section in General Category), Women reservation, Rural and kannada medium quota

 ### Education for Government jobs